GiggioIlGriggio/rooftops_detection_from_aerial_images/README.md

 * `scale_factor`
 * `--use_dsm`: Bool, if set to False will ignore `depth_mask_path`

+Evaluation of a model

+python evaluation.py attunet v1_att_no_depths working_dir preprocessed_v1 256 4 --save_inference --no-use_dsm --val_names 05_25_1929 03_09_5074 05_27_1871 02_65_1802 03_16_5681

+`evaluation.py` arguments:

+* `model_name`:"unet" or "attunet"
+* `checkpoint_dir`: name of the folder where checkpoints for the specified model are stored.
+This folder should be inside the "checkpoints" fodler and all results will be stored there.
+The script automatically founds the better checkpoint based on the accuracy specified in the name as the last 5 digits.
+* `working_dir`
+* `preprocessed_dataset_name`: name of the preprocessed data folder to use as evaluation
+* `crop_size`
+* `scale_factor`
+* `--save_inference`: Bool, if set to True inferece output of the images will be stored in the checkpoint folder.
+* `--use_dsm`: Bool, if set to False will ignore `depth_mask_path`
+* `--val_names`: List of strings with the name of the images to be used as validation without extension.
+Those images must be contained in the preprocessed data.

 ## Understand the arguments

 The core structure which manages the repo is the Config class, in which all the arguments are contained.